 If you hold a double-entry visa valid from January 1 to March 1 and a stay of 10 days, you can enter the Schengen Area twice during that time.
 During both travels, you are still not allowed to stay longer than 10 days.
 If you stay seven days on your first trip, you can only stay three days on your second trip.
 Even if your visa is still valid, you will not be allowed to enter the country if you make only one journey and stay 10 days in any of the member states.

 If you have a three-year multiple-entry visa that expires on January 15, 2018, you will be able to enter and depart Schengen whenever you choose until January 15, 2021.
 It is important to remember that each 180-day term has a 90-day restriction.

 You must apply for a residency permit or national D-Visa, rather than a Schengen Visa if you plan to stay in Europe for more than 90 days.

 Your long-stay visa must be for a period of three months to one year, regardless of the length of your anticipated stay.
 You must apply for a residence permit at a prefecture in order to prolong your stay beyond the duration of your visa.

-The long-stay visa is comparable to a Schengen visa throughout its validity term, allowing you to travel and remain in the Schengen Area outside of Slovenia for up to 90 days in any 180-day period, under the same circumstances as if you had a Schengen visa.
+The long-stay visa is comparable to a Schengen visa throughout its validity term, allowing you to travel and remain in the Schengen Zone for up to 90 days in any 180-day period, under the same circumstances as if you had a Schengen visa.